How to connect Facebook Messenger with a human-agent service

-To implement this use-case, we need to build two journeys with the following two adapters.
+To implement this use case, we need to build two journeys with the following two adapters.
 The journeys will execute in synchronization thus facilitating the flow of messages in real-time:

 Enter a name for the inbox, for example, FBM Communication, and click Continue.
 Add any agents if you want to assign specific agents for this inbox or else assign it to yourself and then click Continue.
 Your inbox is now ready.
 Scroll down and click on the Go To Dashboard button to redirect to the conversations dashboard of the respective inbox which will be blank as of now.

-Create a new journey named New message from an FBM user.
+- 1.Create a new journey named New message from an FBM user.

-Under the Trigger section, choose the Facebook Messenger app from the drop-down menu in the Apps field present right below the New Trigger button.
+- 2.Under the Event section, choose the Facebook Messenger app from the Apps list present right below the New Trigger button.

-Select the trigger event as New text message from the drop-down menu in the Triggers field.
+- 3.Select the trigger event as New text message from the drop-down menu in the Triggers field.

-To authorize and connect your Facebook Messenger account, click on the Link an account button.
+- 4.To authorize and connect your Facebook Messenger account, click on the Link an account button.
 Click here to know how to connect to Facebook Messenger.
 You can either use an existing connection from the drop-down or click on the + Create new connection option to create a new connection.

-On clicking the Link an account button, the Connect to Facebook Messenger window will appear.
+- 5.On clicking the Link an account button, the Connect to Facebook Messenger window will appear.
 Enter a new name for your connection and the Page ID and click on the Link account button:

-7. On clicking the Link Account button, you will be redirected to Facebook’s permission management page.
+6. On clicking the Link Account button, you will be redirected to Facebook’s permission management page.
 Select your suitable configuration and continue:

-8. Once the authorization has been completed, the new window that had opened for Messenger’s authorization will automatically close and you will get a notification message in the journey stating Your connection has been successfully established.
+7. Once the authorization has been completed, the new window that had opened for Messenger’s authorization will automatically close and you will get a notification message in the journey stating Your connection has been successfully established.
 Your trigger should then look like this:

 To do this, perform the following steps:

-Under the Steps section, click on the Simple Action button.
+- 1.Under the Steps section, click on the Simple Action button.

-Choose the Quickwork Chat app from the drop-down menu present in the Apps field.
+- 2.Choose the Conversation Management by Quickwork app from the drop-down menu present in the Apps field.

-Select the Forward message to agent action in the Actions field.
+- 3.Select the Forward message to agent action in the Actions field.

-Create a new connection with the FBM Communication inbox that you had just created.
-To do so, click the + Create new connection option if you have existing Quickwork Chat connections, and then click on the Link an account button and specify the API key and Inbox ID of this inbox.
+- 4.Create a new connection with the FBM Communication inbox that you had just created.
+To do so, click the + Create new connection option if you have existing Conversation Management by Quickwork connections, and then click on the Link an account button and specify the API key and Inbox ID of this inbox.
 You’ll get these in the Toolkits window of the FBM communication inbox present in the Inbox Settings option on the Settings page.
 After entering the required data, click the Link account button: